 TechniqueHow It Works

 Exploitation of public Wi-FiColleges often offer free Wi-Fi access to students.
-If these networks aren’t properly secured or if students access information without encryption, cyber thieves can steal their data
+If these networks aren’t properly secured or if students use them to share unencrypted information, cyber thieves can steal their data

-Social media oversharingStudents sometimes unknowingly share information on social media platforms, providing identity thieves with enough details to impersonate them or answer their security questions
+Social media monitoringStudents sometimes unknowingly share information on social media platforms, providing identity thieves with enough details to impersonate them or answer their security questions

-Why Are College Students the Frequent Target of Identity Thieves?
+Why Are College Students a Frequent Target of Identity Thieves?

-Although college students are among the prime targets for identity theft, they often show less concern—even though they’re uniquely vulnerable to it.
-In a survey by Javelin Strategy & Research, more than 64% of the students surveyed expressed minimal worry about this kind of fraud—and around 15% of students reported experiencing moderate to severe consequences due to identity theft incidents.
+Although college students are among the prime targets for identity theft, they’re less concerned about it, even though they’re uniquely vulnerable to this crime.
+In a survey by Javelin Strategy & Research, more than 64% of the students surveyed expressed minimal worry about this kind of fraud, and around 15% reported experiencing moderate to severe consequences due to identity theft incidents.

 The study also revealed that students often come to know about identity fraud indirectly.
 For example, 22% of students discovered they were victims of identity fraud when contacted by debt collectors or when their credit application was rejected.
 Finally, compared to other groups, students are four times more likely to become victims of fraud where the person responsible is someone they know.